For news and events follow us on Twitter @UNTCreativeWrit & Instagram @untcreativewriting

 Parul Kaushik

-Parul Kaushik is a Ph.D.
-Candidate in Creative Writing (Fiction).
-She holds an MFA from Pacific University in Oregon and was the recipient of 2021 Bread Loaf Writer's Conference scholarship in Fiction.
-One of her stories has been accepted for publication in The Georgia Review.
-Parul grew up in India and has been living in the US for two decades.
-Currently, she resides in Frisco with her husband and three children.
+Parul Kaushik is a third year Ph.D. student in Creative Writing (Fiction).
+She holds an MFA from Pacific University in Oregon, and her writing has been supported by the Bread Loaf Writers' Conference.
+Her stories have been published in The Georgia Review and The Masters Review: New Voices.
+Her work is forthcoming in journals such as the Missouri Review.
+Parul is a bilingual writer who grew up in India and has been living in the US for two decades.
+She hosts a radio show in Dallas and has three children.

 Kaili Mora-Duarte